gouthambs/Flask-Blogging/docs/index.rst

     create_engine("postgresql+psycopg2://postgres:@localhost/flask_blogging",
                   isolation_level="AUTOCOMMIT")

-- **Migrations with Alembic**: If you have migrations part of your project using Alembic, or extensions such as ``Flask-Migrate`` which uses Alembic, then you have to modify the ``Alembic`` configuration in order for it to ignore the ``Flask-Blogging`` related tables.
+- **Migrations with Alembic**: (Applies to versions 0.3.0 and earlier) If you have migrations part of your project using Alembic, or extensions such as ``Flask-Migrate`` which uses Alembic, then you have to modify the ``Alembic`` configuration in order for it to ignore the ``Flask-Blogging`` related tables.
 If you don't set these modifications,